-COVID-19 daily cases and hospitalizations in the Bay Area remain at low rates, thanks to people getting vaccinated and masking.
-Worldwide, cases declined in May after reaching record levels at the end of April.
-South America now has the highest rate of new infections in the world, and cases in India are declining from a peak in early May.
+COVID-19 daily cases and hospitalizations in the Bay Area have decreased to low rates, thanks to people getting vaccinated and masking.
 The spring wave in other parts of the US continues to subside.
+Alameda County has reported outbreak clusters involving unvaccinated young adults and teens.
 Nationwide children represented 22% of the new COVID cases during the last week of April, with outbreaks seen mostly in indoor sports activities.
-Fortunately, severe COVID-19 among children remains rare.
-Hopefully having the vaccine widely available kids down to 12 years old will help reduce these types of outbreaks.
+Hopefully having the vaccine widely available kids as young as 12 years old will help reduce these types of outbreaks.